-In 1996, Maureen Miko wanted to start a small, neighborhood-oriented professional theatre.
-She found a defunct pet grooming shop standing empty on Stone Way, walked in and saw possibilities.
-The street name reminded her of a favorite story from her childhood about hungry, tired soldiers limping into an impoverished village where the villagers are none-too-interested in sharing their meager stores of food.
+In 1996, Maureen Miko wanted to start a small neighborhood-oriented theatre.
+She found a defunct pet-grooming shop standing empty on Stone Way, walked in and saw possibilities.
+The street name reminded her of a favorite story about hungry, tired soldiers limping into an impoverished village where the villagers are none-too-interested in sharing their meager stores of food.
 One enterprising soldier fills a pot with water and tosses in a stone, saying how delicious the soup would be if someone had an onion.
-An onion is produced, then a carrot…eventually, each villager brings something to the broth and soon villagers and soldiers alike sit down to a wonderful meal made all the better because everyone contributed to its creation.
+An onion is produced, then a carrot...
+Eventually, each villager brings something to the broth and soon villagers and soldiers alike sit down to a wonderful meal made all the better because everyone contributed to its creation.
 Bringing together the street name and this old fable, Stone Soup Theatre was born.
-Here at Stone Soup, it is our philosophy that everyone - actor, author and audience – bring an essential ingredient to the creation of theatre and the sum is always greater than the parts.
-We are proud to be entering our sixteenth year here on Stone Way and wish to extend our profound thanks to the devoted students, friends and patrons who have supported us.
+Here at Stone Soup, it is our philosophy that everyone - actor and audience - brings an essential ingredient to the creation of theatre and the sum is always greater than its parts.
+We are proud to be entering our 28th year and wish to extend our profound thanks to the devoted students, friends, and patrons who have supported us.

 BOOKEEPER | IT MANAGER